 - 1. Push and hold the engine stop button until the engine comes to a complete stop. - 2.
-After stopping the engine, tighten the air vent screw on the fuel tank cap and set the fuel cock lever or knob to the closed position.
+After stopping the engine, tighten the air vent screw on the fuel tank cap and set the fuel cock lever or knob to the closed position, if equipped. - 3.
+Disconnect the fuel line if you are using an external fuel tank.